tphyahoo/op_energy_db/pg_repo/README.md

      sudo service postgresql restart

      ## note that DB user postgres is more powerful than superuser, in the postgres internal system
+     ##  note that there is an alternate method that does not require superuser for the pg client role
-     ##  also note that a template1 with plpython3 can be copied instead
+     ##   a template1 database could be available that includes plpython3u, then that template1 can be copied

      psql -c "create role ${PGROLE} with superuser createdb login password 'pass'"

      ##-------------------------------------